RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Understanding_Risk.md

         tools.

     The Threat Likelihood of Exploit Data Sources can be used here.

-    !!! tip "This project enriches NVD CVSS scores to include Temporal & Threat Metrics" "[Enriching the NVD CVSS scores to include Temporal & Threat Metrics](https://github.com/t0sche/cvss-bt)" is an example project where the CVSS Exploit Code Maturity/Exploitability (E) Temporal Metric is continuously updated.

-        -   Fetches EPSS scores every morning
-        -   Fetches CVSS scores from NVD if there are new EPSS scores.
-        -   Calculates the Exploit Code Maturity/Exploitability (E) Metric when new data is found.
-        -   Provides a resulting CVSS-BT score for each CVE

 !!!info "If there is an absence of exploitation evidence, then EPSS can be used to estimate the probability it will be exploited"